Simulation and estimation of a point-process market-model with a matching engine: Simulation

 Since a Hawkes process only produces event types and their timings, an associated action must be taken to send a message to the matching engine for each of the event types.
 We call these the implementation rules.
 The rules create models that largely drop agent rationality and instead focuses on the problem of understanding the practical implementation constraints.
 We focus on two separate approaches to managing limit orders via two cases: where limit orders are independent of the spread and where limit orders are dependent on the spread.
 Both of these cases will share the basic implementation rules for cancellations and market orders.

-The basic rules are demonstrated in psuedocode \ref{algo:injectsimulation} in the appendix.
+The basic rules are demonstrated in pseudocode \ref{algo:injectsimulation} in the appendix.
 These include rules for the implementation of all the order event types in \cref{tab:EventTypes}.
 We now discuss how these are implemented as actual messages.

 Cancellations require an order identification number (Id.), a side and a price.
 The order Id is determined by the state of the order book and whether the cancellation is aggressive or passive.
 The side is determined by the event type.
 The price is determined by the corresponding order Id.
 For passive cancellations, we extract all the orders from the appropriate side of the order book depending on the side of the cancellation.
 A random order with a price that is not equal to the best is sampled and then cancelled.
 For aggressive cancellations, we extract all the orders from the appropriate side of the order book depending on the side of the cancellation.
 A random order with a price that is equal to the best is sampled and then cancelled.